 © 2019 IEEE.
 The proliferation of image-and video-sharing websites has increased revenge porn images.
 In this paper, we propose a photo forensic-based prototype to aid revenge porn victims to automatically retrieve offending images.
 Our prototype combines a deep learning-based nude detection filter with a face recognition filter to find if a nude image containing the victim's face is posted on targeted social media accounts.
 After finding revenge porn images from the targeted accounts, our prototype iteratively finds other accounts containing potential revenge porn images.
 Revenge porn images from these newly identified accounts are then filtered out.
 Experiment with 1254 images shows that our method can filter revenge porn images in 91% cases.

-Naidu, V & Mohanty, M 2019, 'Defeating fake food labels using watermarking and biosequence analysis', Proceedings - 2019 18th IEEE International Conference on Trust, Security and Privacy in Computing and Communications/13th IEEE International Conference on Big Data Science and Engineering, TrustCom/BigDataSE 2019, pp. 435-441.View/Download from: Publisher's site
+Naidu, V & Mohanty, M 2019, 'Defeating fake food labels using watermarking and biosequence analysis', Proceedings - 2019 18th IEEE International Conference on Trust, Security and Privacy in Computing and Communications/13th IEEE International Conference on Big Data Science and Engineering, TrustCom/BigDataSE 2019, IEEE International Conference On Trust, Security And Privacy In Computing And Communications/13th IEEE International Conference On Big Data Science And Engineering, IEEE, Rotorua, New Zealand, pp. 435-441.View/Download from: Publisher's site

 © 2019 IEEE.
 Fake food label is one of the leading ways to distribute a low quality food item as a high quality branded product.
 For example, under fake labels, significantly higher amount of fake Manuka honey is sold than what is actually being produced.
 In this paper, we propose a scheme to combat the spread of such low quality food items by identifying fake food labels.
 In our scheme, a watermarking is inserted to a genuine food label and biosequence analysis is used to detect this watermark.
 The proposed biosequence analysis is such that it can detect duplicate labels, for example a photocopy of the genuine label.
 The proposed method works by converting a label image into biological amino acid form (e.g., to A, C, D, G, H, etc. form) and then extracting a signature from the label (which is represented in amino acid form) using biological tools.
 These signatures are then matched against a query label image to find out its originality.
 Experiment with honey food labels (honey watermarked dataset created by us) shows that the proposed method has true positive rate of 91:67%.

-Naidu, V, Narayanan, A & Mohanty, M 2019, 'Using Amino Acids of Images for Identifying Pornographic Images', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, 2019 IEEE Conference on Multimedia Information Processing and Retrieval, San Jose, CA, USA, pp. 9-14.View/Download from: UTS OPUS or Publisher's site
+Naidu, V, Narayanan, A & Mohanty, M 2019, 'Using Amino Acids of Images for Identifying Pornographic Images', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, 2019 IEEE Conference on Multimedia Information Processing and Retrieval, San Jose, CA, USA, pp. 9-14.View/Download from: Publisher's site

 © 2019 IEEE.
 The pornographic images need to be regulated as they can have an adverse effect on the society.
 This paper purposes an image amino acid-based method to identify a pornographic image.
 The proposed method works by converting an image into biological amino acid form (e.g., to A, C, D, G, H, etc. form) and then extracting a signature from the image (which is represented in amino acid form) using biological tools.
 Using this method, a number of signatures are obtained from a set of few known pornographic images.
 These signatures are then matched against a database of images to find out the pornographic images.
 The matching is done using the openly available anti-virus scanner Clamscan.
 Here, the signatures obtained from the pornographic images are represented as signatures of viruses.
 The experimental result shows that the proposed method can identify a pornographic image with a high detection rate.

-Shah, MD, Mohanty, M & Atrey, PK 2019, 'SecureCSearch: Secure Searching in PDF over Untrusted Cloud Servers', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, pp. 347-352.View/Download from: Publisher's site
+Shah, MD, Mohanty, M & Atrey, PK 2019, 'SecureCSearch: Secure Searching in PDF over Untrusted Cloud Servers', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, IEEE Conference on Multimedia Information Processing and Retrieval, IEEE, San Jose, CA, USA, pp. 347-352.View/Download from: Publisher's site

 © 2019 IEEE.
 The usage of cloud for data storage has become ubiquitous.
 To prevent data leakage and hacks, it is common to encrypt the data (e.g. PDF files) before sending it to a cloud.
 However, this limits the search for specific files containing certain keywords over an encrypted cloud data.
 The traditional method is to take down all files from a cloud, store them locally, decrypt and then search over them, defeating the purpose of using a cloud.
 In this paper, we propose a method, called SecureCSearch, to perform keyword search operations on the encrypted PDF files over cloud in an efficient manner.
 The proposed method makes use of Shamir's Secret Sharing scheme in a novel way to create encrypted shares of the PDF file and the keyword to search.
 We show that the proposed method maintains the security of the data and incurs minimal computation cost.

-Yaqub, W, Mohanty, M & Memon, N 2019, 'Encrypted Domain Skin Tone Detection for Pornographic Image Filtering', Proceedings of AVSS 2018 - 2018 15th IEEE International Conference on Advanced Video and Signal-Based Surveillance.View/Download from: Publisher's site
+Yaqub, W, Mohanty, M & Memon, N 2018, 'Encrypted Domain Skin Tone Detection for Pornographic Image Filtering', Proceedings of AVSS 2018 - 2018 15th IEEE International Conference on Advanced Video and Signal-Based Surveillance, IEEE International Conference on Advanced Video and Signal Based Surveillance, IEEE, Auckland, New Zealand.View/Download from: Publisher's site

 © 2018 IEEE.
 The unavailability of a pornographic image database has been an impediment for automated detection of child pornographic images.
 Beyond data confidentiality and privacy issues, even mere possession of such images is illegal in many countries.
 In this paper, these issues are addressed for skin tone detection, which is an essential component for filtering pornographic images.
 A pornographic image is encrypted using order preserving encryption, randomization, and permutation.
 Skin pixels are detected from the encrypted image in the encrypted domain without revealing the image content.
 Experiments and analysis show that the proposed scheme has low overhead and no degradation in detection accuracy.